Controllable Sequence Editing for Biological and Clinical Trajectories: Related work (Extended version in Appendix )

-\xhdr{Estimating counterfactual outcomes over time} Predicting time-varying counterfactual outcomes in time series entails estimating counterfactual outcomes over possible sequences of interventions, including the timing and ordering of sequential treatments~\cite{melnychuk2022causal, bica2020estimating, huang2024empirical, wang2025effective}.
-There are decades of research on temporal counterfactual outcomes estimation~\cite{robins2000marginal, lim2018forecasting, bica2020estimating, li2021gnet, melnychuk2022causal}.
-Recently, machine learning approaches for predicting time-varying counterfactual outcomes learn representations that are predictive of outcomes while mitigating treatment bias via balancing techniques~\cite{melnychuk2022causal, bica2020estimating, huang2024empirical, wang2025effective}.
-On image data, conditional generation models (i.e,~guided diffusion, conditional variational autoencoder) have been shown to predict counterfactual outcomes without an explicit density estimation~\cite{wu2024counterfactual}.
-However, there may be a trade-off between prediction accuracy and balanced representations~\cite{huang2024empirical}.
+\xhdr{Estimating counterfactual outcomes over time} Predicting time-varying counterfactual outcomes entails estimating counterfactual outcomes over possible sequences of interventions (e.g.,~timing and ordering of sequential treatments~\citep{melnychuk2022causal, bica2020estimating, huang2024empirical, wang2025effective}).
+There are decades of research on temporal counterfactual outcomes estimation~\citep{robins2000marginal, lim2018forecasting, bica2020estimating, li2021gnet, melnychuk2022causal}.
+Recently, machine learning models that predict time-varying counterfactual outcomes learn representations that are predictive of outcomes while mitigating treatment bias via balancing techniques~\citep{melnychuk2022causal, bica2020estimating, huang2024empirical, wang2025effective}.
+On images, conditional generation models (i.e,~guided diffusion, conditional variational autoencoder) have been shown to predict counterfactual outcomes without an explicit density estimation~\citep{wu2024counterfactual}.
+However, there may be a trade-off between prediction accuracy and balanced representations~\citep{huang2024empirical}.

-\xhdr{Concept-based learning} Concepts can be thought of as abstract atomic ideas or concrete tokens of text or images~\cite{the2024large, lai2023faithful}.
-Concept-based learning has been used to explain (e.g.,~predict the concepts observed in the sample) or transform black-box models into more explainable models~(e.g.,~allow users to intervene on learned concepts)~\cite{koh2020concept, shin2023closer, ismail2023concept, lai2023faithful, laguna2024beyond, van2024enforcing}.
-While concepts have been used in sequence generation~\cite{the2024large}, they have not yet been used for conditional generation of longitudinal sequences.
-The adoption of concept-based learning for counterfactual prediction is limited to improving the interpretability of image classification~\cite{dominici2024climbing, de2025causally, dominici2024causal}.
+\xhdr{Concept-based learning} Concepts are abstract atomic ideas or concrete tokens of text and images~\citep{the2024large, lai2023faithful}.
+Concept-based learning can explain (e.g.,~predict concepts in the sample) or transform black-box models into more explainable models~(e.g.,~allow user intervention)~\citep{koh2020concept, shin2023closer, ismail2023concept, lai2023faithful, laguna2024beyond, van2024enforcing}, and mitigate distribution shifts~\citep{zarlenga2025avoiding}.
+While concepts are used in sequence generation~\citep{the2024large}, they have not been used for conditional generation.
+Concept-based learning for counterfactual prediction is limited to improving the interpretability of image classification~\citep{dominici2024climbing, de2025causally, dominici2024causal}.